efacilitation/watch-network/README.md

 watch.task('something:important', function(changedFile, callback) {
   // `changedFile` which file change caused the task to run
-  // `callback` function the watcher will wait until you call it
+  // `callback` the watcher will wait until you call the callback
   //
   // you can omit both parameters to let the task run synchronously });